 Proctor Medical Group: Proctor faculty teach fellows about the diagnosis and management of infectious and inflammatory eye diseases, including complex external disease and uveitis.
 Each Wednesday afternoon throughout the year is devoted to a teaching clinic attended by numerous Proctor faculty.
 During this clinic, faculty, fellows, and residents examine a relatively small number of patients with complex diseases, and the entire afternoon is spent discussing the diagnosis and management.
 Few fellowship programs offer such in-depth, one on one teaching.

-Beckman Vision Center: Fellows spend approximately 3.5 days per week with UCSF cornea faculty for 6 months of the year.
+UCSF Department of Ophthalmology: Fellows spend approximately 3.5 days per week with UCSF cornea faculty for 6 months of the year.
 This is a very busy clinical and surgical service where fellows spend approximately 2 days per week in the OR and are exposed to the entire breadth of complex corneal surgery including DSAEK, DMEK, DALK, PKP, Boston Keratoprosthesis, limbal stem cell transplantation, sutured lenses, pterygium surgery and ocular surface tumors/lesions.
 Each attending on the cornea service has a different approach to corneal surgery which is an ideal learning environment.

-Kaiser Permanente: Fellows rotate with cornea specialists at Kaiser Redwood City, San Francisco, and Oakland.
+Kaiser Permanente: Fellows rotate with cornea specialists at Kaiser Redwood City, San Francisco, Santa Clara and Oakland.
 Fellows perform approximately 2 corneal transplants per week at Kaiser including DSAEK, DALK and PKP.
 This is an opportunity to practice outside of the academic setting and to see more routine cornea patients.

 William Brett, Clinical Manager